howtographql/howtographql/content/frontend/react-urql/8-subscriptions.md

 </Instruction>

 Unfortunately in this case, like with the `post` mutation, new links won't automatically be added to the currently displayed `LinkList`.
-But we can easily fix this by writing another updater function.
+But you can easily fix this by writing another updater function!

 <Instruction>